The Doctor's Case: Plot summary

 As Watson explains his insights, he slowly comes to the realization that Jory could not have executed the murder on his own and that, at the very least, everyone in the family knew of it and was lying for him.
 Holmes, who had already reached that conclusion while listening to Watson's narrative, gently chides him for his inability to understand the depths of human depravity.
 Watson also realizes that Holmes had understood everything not long from the beginning of Watson's story, yet deliberately kept his silence, letting Watson have his moment in the sun; rather than resenting his thunder being stolen, Holmes was genuinely impressed with the "deductive light" Watson demonstrated.

 Holmes and Lestrade discuss the various sentences that the Hulls will receive if the case is brought before court; Jory is guaranteed an execution, whilst the other two sons would be jailed for life and the wife jailed for some time in a women's prison.
-They eventually decide that the world is, perhaps, better off without Hull in it, and thus conspire to conceal the truth of what has occurred; Holmes and Watson collect the painting and the shadows, while Lestrade unlocks one of the windows in the room; they leave, and inform the waiting police that Hull was murdered in an attempted break-in.
+They eventually decide that the world is, perhaps, better off without Hull in it and thus conspire to conceal the truth of what has occurred.
+Holmes and Watson collect the painting and the shadows, while Lestrade unlocks one of the windows in the room; they leave and inform the waiting police that Hull was murdered in an attempted break-in.

-Film adaptation
+Adaptations

 An independent Canadian film adaptation of The Doctor's Case was produced in mid-2018, adapted and directed by James Douglas.

 Michael Coleman played Watson, whilst J.P.
 Winslow was cast as Holmes.
 The X-Files star William B. Davis played an older Watson.

+In February 2023, a new short film adaptation was announced, from Mena Massoud's production company Press Play Productions.
+The film, entitled The Last King, will be performed in the Farsi language, the first King adaptation to do so, and will include cast predominantly consisting of Iranian-American/Iranian-Canadian actors.
+Dadyar Vakili will portray Vahid, the Watson character, whilst Maz Jobrani will play Shahriar, the Holmes substitute.
+The cast will also feature Shiva Negar, Shila Ommi, Marshall Manesh, Peter Banifaz, Tara Grammy, Nazanin Nour, Gillian Fortin and Tehran Von Ghasri.

+The audiobook of this story is read by actor Tim Curry.